Audit Logging¶

 To enable and disable audit logging for a specific organization:

-- Select Enable Audit Logging and click Save to save the organization polices and to turn on audit logging for the organization.
+Select Enable Audit Logging and click Save to save the organization policies and to turn on audit logging for the organization.

 Note